 AC Light String Controllers

-We have two types of controllers in our show.
-The first is the AC controllers which turn on, turn off, and dim regular light strings that you typically see in Holiday decorations.
+The first controller type is the AC controllers which turn on, turn off, and dim regular light strings that you typically see in Holiday decorations.
 Each string of lights is one channel since they all turn on or off together.
 We use LED light strings similar to what you would find on sale at your local store.

-How do you program 20,000+ individual channels without going mad?
+How do you program 200,000+ individual channels without going mad?
 We use some great open-source software called xLights.
-Within this we are able to load an mp3 song and sequence the effects that control the AC lights, RGB lights, projectors, and bracelets.
-The software is maintained by a some geniuses that have been in this hobby far longer than I have.
-They do this out of the love of the hobby, so since I can not code I donate money to help out.
+Within this we are able to load up any mp3 song and then sequence the effects that control the AC lights, pixels, projectors, and wands.
+Each song takes between 8-12 hours to sequence, so you get to hear each song over and over and over and OVER!!!!

-One of the most important parts is being able to get the sound from the controller to the viewer.
+A very important part of the show is being able to get the sound from the controller to the viewer.
 The best way to do this without angering the neighbors is to use an FM transmitter so that observers can listen in their cars (we already have flashing lights, so we don’t want to push it with blaring music).
 THANK YOU NEIGHBORS IF YOU ARE READING THIS!